ignadv1986/NGS-From-Bench-to-Bioinformatics/04_Epigenomics/02_ATAC-seq.md

 | **Peak_3** | chr2 | 78200 | 78650 | . | 450 | 88 | 92 | 85 | 90 |
 | **Peak_4** | chr10 | 500120 | 500400 | . | 280 | 310 | 295 | 45 | 38 |

+The first few columns (Chr, Start, End, Length) are metadata.
+If differential accesibility studies with DESeq2 (see below) are to be performed, these are stripped in R, leaving only the **Peak IDs** as rows and the **Sample Counts** as columns.

 The workflow for ATAC-seq varies a lot depending on the aim of the experiment.

 ### Global chromatin compaction analysis